 We hear the message loud, clear, and often: eat well, move more, live longer.
-For many people, this is frequently a case of ‘easier said than done’.
-Most of us know that one of the age-old secrets to looking and feeling our best is a healthy diet and lifestyle, but just exactly what this means for our day-to-day lives can be less obvious.
-With information bombarding us from all sides, is there a simpler, less confusing set of food rules to follow?
+For many people, this is frequently a case of ‘easier said than done’ as our environment makes it harder to eat healthier foods.
+Most of us know that one of the age-old secrets to looking and feeling our best is a healthy diet and physical activity, but just exactly what this means for our day-to-day lives can be less obvious.
+With information bombarding us from all sides, it can be hard to know where to get simple and easy to follow healthy eating tips.

-Forget faddy diets as a means to eating better and feeling healthier – the key is to develop good eating habits in line with a healthy, balanced diet that work for you in the long-term.
-It’s about understanding which foods and food groups impact your health in a positive way, and how to eat the right amount of food for your energy needs.
-Thinking more carefully about what’s on your plate, and your choices when snacking or out and about, can help you to manage your diabetes.
+Some diets may work in the short term, but for long term health the key is to develop good eating habits in line with a healthy, balanced diet.
+It’s about understanding which foods and food groups impact your health in a positive way.
+Thinking more carefully about what’s on your plate, and your choices when snacking or out and about, can help improve your overall health and help you to manage your diabetes.

 What is The Eatwell Guide?

-It applies to most people, but not for children under two as they have different nutritional needs.
+The Eatwell Guide applies to the general population, but not for children under two as they have different nutritional needs.
 If you have diabetes, you might want to check with your registered dietitian on how to adapt The Eatwell Guide to meet your own individual needs.

 What are the food groups?